INVESTOR HREDD PRECISION TOOLS

 ➔ The Forest Stewardship Council publishes the requirements for accredited certification bodies within its online document center.
 The Council requires that when a certification raises "questions related to indigenous or community rights and tenure issues, or has social high conservation values (HCV), then the team shall include expert(s) who have knowledge of these issues, appropriate language/dialect, and experience of interacting with indigenous peoples and communities in the region concerned.”[3]

-➔ Electronics Watch’s Monitoring Policy provides that local organizations and independent researchers serve as monitoring partners and requires that they: 1) have expertise in labor rights, health and safety, and monitoring methodologies; 2) be located near workers' communities; and 3) have established relationships with workers through educational or other service programs such that they can meet with workers in conditions that minimize fear of reprisals.[5]
+➔ Electronics Watch’s Monitoring Policy designates local organizations and independent researchers as monitoring partners and requires that they: 1) possess expertise in labor rights, occupational health and safety, and monitoring methodologies; 2) be based in or near workers' communities; and 3) maintain established relationships with workers through educational or other service, enabling meetings under conditions that minimize fear of reprisals.[5]

 [1] The Association of Professional Social Compliance Auditors (APSCA), which certifies that auditors have human rights competencies through its Certified Social Compliance Auditors (CSCA) scheme.
 “Competency Framework,” APSCA, accessed June 28, 2024, https://www.theapsca.org/resources/competency-framework-d-011/.